drjpg/coastgeolab/content/authors/robert/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Marine biologist with a Master of Science in Marine Ecology and PhD studies in Ecology.
-My research interests include aspects of ecology and conservation of protected species (turtles, crocodiles, fish, birds and mammals) and priority coastal ecosystems (coral reefs, mangrove forests and estuaries).
+bio: Roberto is a Marine Biologist interested in marine mammals, particularly humpback whales.
+His research focuses on the interaction between Megaptera novaeangliae and ecotourism in order to develop appropriate regulations for the sustainability of whale watching.
+Roberto is lecturer in Chordata, Evolutionary Biology and Pelagic Habitat.

 interests:
-  - Ecology and conservation of marine protected species
+  - Marine mammals
-  - Conservation of protected areas
+  - Conservation of humpback whale
-  - Coral reefs, mangroves
+  - Ecotourism

 education:
   courses:
-    - course: PhD Candidate in Ecology
+#    - course: PhD Candidate in Ecology
-      institution: University of Barcelona
+#      institution: University of Barcelona
-      year: 2002
+#      year: 2002
-    - course: MSc in Marine Sciences
+#    - course: MSc in Marine Sciences
-      institution: CINVESTAV-IPN
+#      institution: CINVESTAV-IPN
-      year: 1998
+#      year: 1998
     - course: BSc in Marine Biology
       institution: Autonmous University of Baja California Sur
       year: 1995